The Money Envelope System: Save More Money!

 This idea of a money envelope is very simple, so how can this help you save a lot of money?

-1. Guaranteed Budget Success with a Money Envelope
+1. Guaranteed Budget Success With a Money Envelope

-The first reason using a money envelope is so effective is that it guarantees budget success.
+The first reason for using a money envelope is so effective is that it guarantees budget success.
 If you put your budgeted amount in an envelope and spend only up to that amount, you will achieve success.
 It is not possible to go over your budget if you spend only the money from the envelope.

 In order for the money envelope system to be fully effective, you'll need to make sure to bring the money envelope with you every time you are going to buy something.
 This can take a week or so to get used to, but it becomes a habit quickly.